brunobc182/EasyFly/README.md

 # EasyFly
-Developing a game for the discipline of Estágio I - FA7

-Developing of a endless run based game using Lua language and Corona SDK.
+Development of a endless run based game for the discipline of Estágio I - FA7, using Lua language and Corona SDK.